Towards Open-World Gesture Recognition: Design Engineering Approach

-We propose a surrogate task model in which we can vary different task settings.
+We here propose a surrogate task model in which we can vary different task settings.
 The task setting in each case determines the specific definition of each task which is represented by the task descriptor $t_{i}$ in a triplet $(x_{i},y_{i},t_{i})$.
-By varying this setting, we can answer the other design question: \emph{when to update the recognition model}, because the task setting defines the start and stop of a batch, the size of a batch, and the frequency of model updates, etc. We have the following parameters in the surrogate task model that determines the task setting: \begin{s_enumerate} \item \textit{granularity of tasks}: The tasks can be either fine-grained or coarse.
-For example, in \changetext{the case of} \emph{new context}, coarse \changetext{task granularity} is \textit{standing} and fine \changetext{task granularity} is \textit{standing with hand up to the chest level}. \changetext{On the other hand, in the case of \emph{new gesture}, a coarse task granularity contains multiple gestures for the model to learn at one time and fine task granularity contains fewer gestures.} This parameter is controllable. \item \textit{order of tasks}: By varying the order in which new tasks are presented (e.g. easier-to-harder vs harder-to-easier), we can explore whether the order of tasks affects the learning result.
+By varying this setting, we can answer the other design question: \emph{when do we update the recognition model?}, because the task setting defines the start and stop of a batch, the size of a batch, and the frequency of model updates, and so on.
+We have the following parameters in the surrogate task model that determines the task setting: \begin{s_enumerate} \item \textit{Granularity of tasks}: The tasks can be either fine-grained or coarse.
+For example, in the case of \emph{new context}, coarse task granularity is \textit{standing} and fine task granularity is \textit{standing with hand up to the chest level}.
+This parameter is controllable. \item \textit{Order of tasks}: By varying the order in which new tasks are presented (e.g. easier-to-harder vs harder-to-easier), we can explore whether the order of tasks affects the learning result.
 This parameter is uncontrollable because new tasks do not arrive in pre-defined order.
 The easiness of a task is determined by the preliminary results obtained through testing the accuracy of a classification model on that task.
-A higher accuracy level indicates an easier task. \item \textit{number of tasks}: This is equivalent to the number of tasks in total. \changetext{In the case of \emph{new context},} by investigating the total number of contexts, we can observe the capacity of each continual learning method.
-This parameter is controllable because we set the maximum total number of tasks to which the system can adapt. \end{s_enumerate} These task settings are applied differently to each of the use cases: \begin{s_enumerate} \item \emph{new context}: We incorporate all parameters from the surrogate task model.
+A higher accuracy level indicates an easier task. \item \textit{Number of tasks}: This is equivalent to the number of tasks in total.
+In the case of \emph{new context}, by investigating the total number of contexts, we can observe the capacity of each continual learning method.
+This parameter is controllable because we set the maximum total number of tasks to which the system can adapt. \end{s_enumerate} These task settings are applied differently to each of the use cases: \begin{s_enumerate} \item \emph{New context}: We incorporate all parameters from the surrogate task model.
 The default task setting is coarse task granularity provided in a random order.
-The default number of total tasks is set to 10 (as in \cite{delange2021continual}). \item \emph{new user}: We only include the controllable parameter \textit{number of tasks}.
+The default number of total tasks is set to 10 (as in \cite{delange2021continual}). \item \emph{New user}: We only include the controllable parameter \textit{number of tasks}.
 Here the number of tasks is the number of total users.
-The default setting is 15 users, selected at random. \item \emph{new gesture}: We include the \textit{granularity of task}, which is represented by \textit{number of gestures in one task}.
-The more gestures a model needs to learn per task, the coarser the granularity of a task is.
-In addition to one non-gesture (null) class, we vary the number of gesture classes between one and three.
-We also include \textit{order of tasks}.
-The default settings are three target gestures and a random ordering of tasks. \end{s_enumerate}
+The default setting is 15 users, selected at random. \end{s_enumerate}